-Determine if the architect associated with the building is of historical significance.
-If so, provide a comprehensive biography of the architect, highlighting their education, career, and major accomplishments.
-Include a list of other notable buildings or projects designed by the architect to showcase their body of work.
-Additionally, assess whether the architect is recognized as a "master" in the field, based on their influence, innovation, and contributions to architectural history.
-This evaluation should consider whether the architect's work exemplifies a particular architectural style, whether they introduced groundbreaking techniques, or if they have been widely recognized within architectural circles or by historic preservation entities.
+Provide a comprehensive biography, highlighting the education, career, and major accomplishments of the architect/landscape architect, designer/builder /artisan / mason.
+Include a list of other notable projects to showcase their body of work.
+Additionally, assess whether they are recognized as a "master" in the field, based on their influence, innovation, and contributions to architectural history.
+This evaluation should consider whether their work exemplifies a particular style, whether they introduced a groundbreaking techniques, or if they have been widely recognized within professional circles or by historic preservation entities.